 Bacterial Artificial Chromosome (BAC) Design and Cloning

 Bacterial Artificial Chromosomes (BACs) are ultra-low copy vectors that can hold up to 300 kb of genomic fragments, making them ideal vectors for introduction of entire genes including the regulatory regions for disease modeling with transgenic animals.
 BACs are traditionally difficult to modify with restriction enzymes and ligases because of their large size.
-Applied StemCell uses modification of DNA using homologous recombination, (recombineering) to introduce precise changes into BACs for your specific experimental needs.
+Applied StemCell uses homologous recombination to introduce precise changes into BACs for your specific experimental needs.
 Virtually any desired modification can be introduced into a BAC, including insertion of reporter genes, point mutations, Lox-STOP-Lox conditional modifications, and more.
-Our custom services include design, cloning, and validation of your genetic-sequence of interest into a BAC.

 Applied StemCell can also help you create transgenic rats using BACs.